 Gather the ingredients.

-Combine all ingredients except the parsley and dill garnish into food processor or high-speed blender.
+Combine mayonnaise, mustard, smoked paprika, Creole seasoning, sugar, salt, black pepper, garlic, capers, and lemon juice into a food processor or high-speed blender.
 Blend until completely smooth.

-- This sauce can be made ahead of time and kept it in the refrigerator until you are ready to use.
-It's good for up to a week when refrigerated in an air-tight jar.
+- This sauce can be made ahead of time and kept in the refrigerator until you are ready to use.
+It's good for up to a week when refrigerated in an airtight jar.

 - Use garlic powder instead of fresh garlic if you don’t have it on hand.

 - Add in a little pickle relish, hot sauce, onion powder, or chopped dill to the sauce.
-This sauce is super versatile and you can add lots of different seasonings or herbs to it depending on what your family likes.
+This sauce is super versatile, and you can add lots of different seasonings or herbs to it depending on your preference.